hectorcorrea/solr-for-newbies/tutorial.md

 From there, under the "Java SE Development Kit 11.0.2", accept the license agreement  and select the file appropriated for your operating system.
 For Mac download the ".dmg" file (`jdk-11.0.2_osx-x64_bin.dmg`) and for Windows download the ".exe" file (`jdk-11.0.2_windows-x64_bin.exe`).

 Run the installer that you downloaded and follow the instructions on screen.
-Once the installer has completed, *open a new Terminal window* and run the `java -version` command again.
+Once the installer has completed run the `java -version` command again.
 You should see the text with the Java version number this time.

 ### Installing Solr

+Once Java has been installed on your machine installing Solr is pretty simple.
+You just need to *download* a zip file and *unzip* it on your machine.

 You can download Solr from the [Apache](https://lucene.apache.org/solr/) web site.
 To make it easy, below are the steps to download and install version 7.4 which is the one that we will be using.